On this page:

 - Completion of at least 15 semester hours with a minimum cumulative GPA of 2.8.

-Current students at Wright State University who are interested in adding or changing their major can also be admitted into the Physics Bachelor of Arts degree program by meeting the above criteria.
+Current Wright State students interested in adding or changing their major can also be admitted into the program by meeting the above criteria.

 Articulation (Transfer) Agreements